Lukas-Straube/NEON_Internship_Public/Yellowstone/README.md

   Map.addLayer(falseColor, vizParams,"False Color")
 ```
 All thats left is to call the falseColor function by adding `falseColor()` to the end of the file and the image should look like this:

 ![alt text](https://github.com/Lukas-Straube/NEON_Internship_Public/blob/master/Yellowstone/Images/FalseColor%20YELL.PNG)

+---
+With the knowledge of how to build an image from multiple images we can move on to a more advanced image resampling technique, creating an NDVI for the entire image.
+The steps required to accomplish this are as follows:
+- Select the bands that we want
+- Prefroming and NDVI
+- Displaying the image